samtron1412/docs/it-term.md

   tracks of a CD are laid out.
 - Cue sheets are stored as plain text files and commonly have a `.cue` filename extension.

+# Information science

+Information science is an interdisciplinary field primarily concerned with the analysis, collection, classification, manipulation, storage, retrieval, movement, dissemination, and protection of information.

+Practitioners study application and usage of knowledge in organizations along with the interaction between people, organizations and any existing information systems with the aim of creating, replacing, improving, or understanding information systems.

+# Information technology

+Information technology is the application of computers to store, study, retrieve, transmit, and manipulate data, or information, often in the context of a business or other enterprise.

+# Computer

+A computer is a device that can be instructed to carry out an arbitrary set of arithmetic or logical operations automatically.

+# Computer science

+- Computer science is the study of the theory, experimentation, and engineering that form the basis for the design and use of computers.
+- Computer science is the study of automating algorithmic processes that scale.
+- It is the scientific and practical approach to computation and its applications.
+- It is the systematic study of the feasibility, structure, expression, and mechanization of the methodical procedures (or algorithms) that underlie the acquisition, representation, processing, storage, communication of, and access to information.

+# Computer engineering

+Computer engineering is a discipline that integrates several fields of electrical engineering and computer science required to develop computer hardware and software.
+- A little focus on hardware

+# Computer Software engineering

+Software engineering is the application of engineering to the development of software in a systematic method.
+- Computer software engineers develop, design, and test software.
+- They construct, and maintain computer programs, as well as set up networks.

+# Computer Software

+Computer software, or simply software, is a part of a computer system that consists of data and/or computer instructions, in contract to the physical hardware from which the system is built.

+# Computer hardware engineering

+- Most computer hardware engineers research, develop, design, and test various computer equipment.
+- This can range from circuit boards and microprocessors to routers.

+# Computer Hardware

+Computer hardware is the collection of physical components that constitute a computer system.
+- Computer hardware is the physical parts or components of a computer, such as monitor, keyboard, computer data storage, graphic card, sound card, motherboard, etc.

+# Processor

+In computing, a processor or processing unit is an electronic circuit which performs operations on some external data source, usually memory or some other data stream.
+- The term is frequently used to refer to the central processing unit (CPU) in a system, but typical computer systems or a system on chip (SoC - microcontroller) combine many specialized processors.
+- Examples: CPU - Central processing unit, GPU - Graphics processing unit, Sound chip, PPU - Physics processing unit, etc.

+# Central Processing Unit (CPU)

+A central processing unit (CPU) is the electronic circuit that carries out the instructions of a computer program by performing the basic arithmetic, logical, control and input/output (I/O) operations specified by the instructions.
+- Control unit (CU)
+- Processing unit: ALU and registers
+- Most modern CPUs are microprocessors, meaning they are contained on a single integrated circuit (IC) chip.
+- A multi-core processor is a single chip containing two or more CPUs called "cores."
+- An IC that contains one or more CPUs, memory, and peripheral interfaces are called microcontroller or systems on a chip (SoC)

+# Microcontroller - System on Chip (SoC)

+- A microcontroller (or MCU for microcontroller unit) is a small computer on a single integrated circuit built for the purpose of dealing with specific tasks, such as displaying information in a microwave LED or receiving information from a television's remote control.
+- In modern terminology, it is a system on chip or SoC.
+- A microcontroller contains one or more CPUs along with memory and programmable input/output peripherals.